ss-ar/IT-FixHub/Linux/Proxmox/Setting-Up-Internet-and-Wi-Fi-on-Proxmox.md

 - You no longer have to rely on the USB MiFi connection for internet access, and you can manage Proxmox through the web panel remotely.

 ---

-This guide can serve as a reference for setting up Proxmox networking with a Wi-Fi connection, especially in cases where the system was initially configured to use a USB MiFi or had manual network configurations in `/etc/network/interfaces`.